Frequently Asked Questions

 How long has Southwest Recovery Services been in business?

-SWRS was officially incorporated in 2004.
-Our management team has over 20 years experience in the third party collection business.
+SWR was officially incorporated in 2004.
+Our management team has over 70 years combined experience in the third party collection business.

-- Is Southwest Recover Services a member of the American Collectors Association?
+Is Southwest Recovery Services a member of the American Collectors Association?